 The Special Edition CD/DVD set of rapper 50 Cent's album The Massacre was submitted for classification to the Office of Film and Literature Classification by the Department of Internal Affairs on behalf of a member of the public.
-Find out more about The Massacre
+Find out more about 50 Cent - The Massacre

 Animated films and DVDs submitted to the Classification Office are generally aimed at an adult audience and often contain strong violence, offensive language or sexual content.
-While the Classification Office doesn't classify television broadcasts, it does classify DVD box sets of television shows such as South Park and Family Guy.
-Find out more about classifying animation
+While the Classification Office doesn't classify television broadcasts, it does classify DVD box sets of television shows such as South Park and Family Guy Find out more about Genre case study: Animation

 Horror is one of the core classification criteria along with sex, crime, cruelty and violence - so what does it mean and how do we classify it?
 On this page you'll also find a list of horror films and games along with information about their classifications.
 Find out more about Genre case study: Horror